MAGNESIUM DEFICIENCY SYMPTOMS

-From a simple headache, to a complicated issue like a seizure, magnesium deficiency is the culprit in many health conditions.
+From a simple headache to a complicated issue like a seizure, magnesium deficiency is the culprit behind many, many ill-health conditions.

 One reason Western Medicine is so off base is because they use blood tests to detect magnesium deficiencies in their patients.
 But blood tests yield no information about magnesium because the human body is strict in controlling blood magnesium levels.

 To prevent cardiac arrest, your body will rob all of its cells, tissues and bones of magnesium to keep blood levels constant.

 If your blood magnesium levels drop just a bit, you will have a heart attack.

 If you do a blood test to detect a magnesium deficiency, your cells can be depleted while blood levels stay constant.
 99% Of magnesium in your body gets stored in the cells that get "robbed", while a mere 1% is in your blood.

 Blood tests are a complete waste of time.
 The sad fact is: doctors are not educated in this regard.

 Your body does not lie though.
 What some consider "normal aches and pains" is, in fact, your body crying out for help and trying to tell you it desperately needs nutrition.

 Let's look at ways your body might be telling you it needs the master of all minerals: magnesium.